Charts Over World Map

 Is TradingView free to use?

-Yes, you can use TradingView for free, but if you want to use more than two indicators or more than one chart per layout, you'll want to upgrade to a paid plan.
+Yes, you can use TradingView for free.
+However, if you want to use more than two indicators or more than one chart per layout, you'll want to upgrade to a paid plan.

 Can you trade on TradingView?

-Yes, TradingView partners with over 50 brokers and offers order executions from within its platform.
-There are more than 617,000 accounts connected on TradingView and over 59 million trades have been executed.
+Yes, TradingView partners with over 100 brokers and offers order executions from within its platform.
+There are more than 617,000 accounts connected on TradingView and over 59 million trades have been executed through the platform.

 Is TradingView good for beginners?